KHTI

-KHTI (103.9 FM) is a commercial radio station licensed to Lake Arrowhead, California, and broadcasting to the Riverside–San Bernardino area of the Inland Empire.
-KHTI simulcasts an adult contemporary radio format with sister station KATY (101.3 FM) in nearby Temecula.
-They are owned by All Pro Broadcasting, a corporation controlled by the estate of Pro Football Hall of Fame member Willie Davis.
+KHTI (103.9 FM) is a commercial radio station licensed to Lake Arrowhead, California, United States, and serving the Riverside–San Bernardino area of the Inland Empire.
+KHTI simulcasts an adult contemporary format with KATY (101.3 FM) in nearby Temecula; both stations are owned by All Pro Broadcasting, a corporation controlled by the estate of Pro Football Hall of Fame member Willie Davis.
 The stations carry Los Angeles Chargers NFL games.

-KHTI is a Class A FM station with an effective radiated power (ERP) of 180 watts.
-Its transmitter tower is on Ongo Camp Road in Lake Arrowhead.
-The radio studios are on Airport Drive in San Bernardino.
+KHTI's transmitter is on Ongo Camp Road in Lake Arrowhead.
+The studios are on Airport Drive in San Bernardino.

 History

-Beautiful music, AC and Oldies

 On June 16, 1978, the station signed on the air as KBON-FM.
 It had beautiful music format, aimed at the growing adult population in the Inland Empire.
 It played quarter-hour sweeps of mostly instrumental music, with some soft vocals.
 The signal was strong enough to reach parts of the Morongo Basin and the Victor Valley areas.

 In 1984, KBON-FM changed to an adult contemporary format under the name "K-104".
 In 1987, KBON-FM again changed formats to 1960s and 70s oldies.

-Country and Urban

 On September 1, 1992, KBON-FM became KCKC-FM, making 103.9 a full simulcast of KCKC (1350 AM, now KPWK).
 KCKC had been broadcasting in San Bernardino for 25 years with a country music format, from 1966 to 1992.

 On October 31, 1993, KCKC-FM became KABE, as it changed to a simulcast of KACE (also on 103.9 FM), which broadcast to the nearby Los Angeles metropolitan area.
 Covering most of Los Angeles and the Inland Empire, the simulcast briefly experimented with a hip hop/R&B format as "The New V103.9".

 On October 2, 1994, KABE became KAEV.
 Owner Willie Davis learned that sister station WLUM-FM in Milwaukee had personalities playing uncensored tracks and cursing on-air in late night FCC safe harbor hours, and had personally disapproved of the hardcore rap music which had become prevalent in hip-hop.
 KAEV tried a transitional format of lighter 'positive' rap, but the ratings were not promising.

-Alternative rock

 On January 1, 1995, KAEV ended its simulcast with KACE, as the station flipped to alternative rock as "X103.9" and changed call letters to KCXX.
 The first song played was "Closer" by Nine Inch Nails.
 (This matched WLUM's post-1995 programming direction, also flipping to alternative rock).

 The rock format lasted two decades.
 On December 21, 2015, KCXX announced it would end its alternative format the following morning, citing falling ratings and increased competition from Internet music services for the reasoning behind the change.